 For example, if you want to select Feature 2, put the engine in RESET, and move the throttle up and down from full throttle to low two times.
-After the second advance, you will hear two "clinks"

-indicating that the computer is now in Feature 2.
+After the second advance, you will hear two "clinks" indicating that the computer is now in Feature 2.
 Advance the throttle again and you will hear three "clinks" for Feature 3.
 Advance it two more times and you will hear a "clank" indicating that you are now in Feature 5.
-Advance the throttle two more times and you will hear a "clank" and two "clinks" indicating Feature 7. ((5 throttle advancements = 1 clank) + (2 throttle advancements = 2 clinks)).
+Advance the throttle two more times and you will hear a "clank" and two "clinks" indicating Feature 7. ((5 throttle advancements = 1 clank) + (2 throttle advancements = 2)clinks)).
 "Clank" + "Clink" + "Clink" = Feature 7.
-You can advance the throttle as quickly as you like (though you may not hear the air-release sounds) and the computer will still remember the number of times the throttle is advanced by playing back the number of "Clinks" and "Clanks" to confirm the feature you've selected.
+You can advance the throttle as quickly as you like and the computer will still remember the number of times the throttle is advanced by playing back the number of "Clinks" and "Clanks" to confirm the feature you've selected.

-Remotely Adjusting The Engine Volume - Reset Feature 6-(1 Clank, 1 Clink)
+Remotely Adjusting The Engine Volume - Reset Feature 6 - (1 Clank, 1 Clink)

-Reset 6 allows you to change the volume setting of the motor sounds without effecting the volume of other sounds, such as the horn, bell, cab chatter, etc. To use, cycle to
+Reset Feature 6 allows you to change the volume setting of the chuff sounds without affecting the volume of other sounds, such as whistle, bell, enhanced neutral sounds, etc. To use, cycle to Reset 6 and press the to the next level.

-Reset Feature 6 and press the Horn/Whistle button.
-A single bell will play, and the chuff will begin at the current volume.
-Each time the Horn/Whistle button is pressed, a bell will sound and the volume setting will cycle down to the next level.
 The levels available are 100%, 50%, 25%, and 0%.
-After 0%, pressing the horn/whistle button again will return the motor sounds to 100%.
-When the desired level is reached, lock the changes by interrupting the throttle and cycling the engine into forward.
+After 0%, pressing the horn/whistle button again will return the chuff to 100%.
+When the desired level is reached, lock the changes by interrupting the throttle and cycling the engine into forward